 Winner of the 2019 CN Award for Nutrition Resource of the Year*The toolkit developed by the ADRC provides freely available resources (a film, workbook, guide and leaflet) to deliver person-centred nutritional care in dementia.
 It has been used all over the UK and overseas as far afield as Australia, and is the winner of the 2019 CN Award for Nutrition Resource of the Year.

 Around 850,000 people in the UK have dementia.
 One outcome of the condition is that eating and drinking becomes increasingly difficult, which heightens the risk of severe malnutrition and weight loss.
-As a result of research conducted by Professor Jane Murphy and Dr Joanne Holmes, lecturers at BU, best practice guidance is now available in the form of a toolkit for front-line nurses and care home staff to help people with dementia to eat and drink according to their needs.
+As a result of the research conducted by Professor Jane Murphy and Dr Joanne Holmes, the best practice guidance available in the toolkit is helping front-line nurses and care home staff help people with dementia to eat and drink according to their needs.

 Ensuring appropriate food and nutrition is a vital part of delivering dignity in care for people with dementia.
 Yet as dementia progresses, it’s not uncommon for people to lose weight, which can lead to further physical and mental decline.

 The reasons behind weight loss are diverse.
 Some people face physical difficulties with chewing and swallowing, while others may struggle to identify when they feel thirsty or hungry.
 For busy care home staff, managing this and knowing how best to support people they care for – each with their own needs – can be a real challenge.

 Despite these known concerns, there are no standardised ways to maintain adequate nutrition in people with dementia.

 To try to tackle the issue and assist front-line care staff, Professor Murphy and Dr Holmes were awarded a grant by The Burdett Trust for Nursing to undertake this groundbreaking research project.